 - React Native still contains less Native Navigation for users.

 - It consists of fewer customized modules.
-It also lacks some comp0onents and some are partially developed, which makes it’s a bit difficult for the developers to work.
+It also lacks some components and some are partially developed, which makes it a bit difficult for the developers to work.

-- Although, it does have Native capabilities but Native Code used by it still needs improvement.
+- Although it does have Native capabilities, Native Code used by it still needs improvement.